How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Bulls look to pull of an away win at the Pistons on Saturday at 7:00 PM ET.
+The Hornets take to the home court of the Pacers on Saturday at 7:00 PM ET.

 How to Watch